ubvu/DMPonline-dev/README.md

 The tool can be approached to download data through two different API's: version 0 and version 1.
 For each API there is a specific Python program.

-The Config file is needed to provide credential to allow access and download the data.
+The Config_template file is an example file that is needed to provide credentials to allow access and download the data.

 The day_job file is scheduled to run each day to download DMP json files that have changed.